Transportation demand management (TDM)

 - Craigdarroch Office Building

-There are currently close to 100 bicycle lockers around campus available for students, faculty and staff to rent on a semester by semester basis.
+There are currently close to 150 bicycle lockers located in the Campus Bike Centre and around campus available for students, faculty and staff living off campus to rent on a semester by semester basis at current rates of $40/semester, plus a $50 key deposit.
+(Note that Residence Services rents lockers for those living on campus).
 Each locker has enough room for your bike and gear.
-Visit or call SUBtext in the SUB for information on bike locker availability and rates.
+Drop by the Campus Security building or contact email@example.com for information and to rent a locker.
 If you are unable to get a bike locker but need a bit of extra space for your cycling gear, simply take advantage of the hundreds of free lockers on campus, located in almost every building.

 Clothing and gear lockers

-In-building lockers large enough to hold bike bags, helmets, clothing, etc are located in 8 classroom buildings around campus.
-They can be rented on a semesterly or annual basis from Campus Security.
+In-building lockers large enough to hold bike bags, helmets, clothing, etc are located in 8 classroom buildings around campus and in the Campus Bike Centre under University Centre.
+They can be rented on a semesterly for $10 or annual basis for $30 from Campus Security.
 Fees include a $10 lock deposit.